-The benefits of physical activity are so wide-ranging that even doctors describe it as a ‘miracle cure’.
+The positives of doing regular exercise are so wide-ranging that many health practitioners describe it as a ‘miracle cure’.
 Dramatically reducing your risk of heart disease, cancer, type 2 diabetes and osteoarthritis, and lowering your risk of early death by 30%, it’s no wonder we’re all being encouraged to get active and avoid an overly sedentary lifestyle.
-To stay healthy, adults should try to be active every day, aiming for at least 150 minutes of physical activity a week*.
+To stay healthy, adults should try to be active every day, aiming for at least 150 minutes of physical activity a week.
 This can range from vigorous activity, such as going for a run or to the gym, to muscle-building workouts, such as yoga and Pilates, plus walking wherever possible.
-And remember, the best exercise happens with clothing that makes you feel cool, confident and comfortable – which is where the Goodmove range, made from high-performance fabrics, really comes into its own.
+And remember, the best exercise happens with clothing that makes you feel cool, confident and comfortable – which is where the thoughtfully designed Goodmove range, made from high-performance fabrics, really comes into its own.

 There’s nothing quite as bonding as exercising together, whether you’re sweating through burpees side by side or enjoying a sociable game of five-a-side.
 From group exercise classes to organised sports, physical activity has its social benefits, providing an opportunity to meet like-minded souls and share an endorphin high.
-Families can also take advantage of exercise as way to bond while boosting the health of every family member – doctors recommend that those between five and 18 do at least an hour’s moderate intensity exercise a day*, so scoop the kids off the sofa and head out for a family workout.
+Families can also take advantage of exercise as way to bond while boosting every family member’s fitness – health practitioners recommend that those between five and 18 do at least an hour’s moderate-intensity exercise a day, so scoop the kids off the sofa and head out for a family workout.

-Whatever your situation, there’s no denying the last 18 months have been mentally tough and experts warn of a mental health impact for years to come.
-While exercise certainly can’t cure mental illness, research has shown that it can boost self-esteem, mood, sleep quality and energy, all of which are important for maintaining good mental health.
+Whatever your situation, there’s no denying the last 18 months have been mentally tough.
+One survey from Mind showed that, during the initial lockdown, 60% of adults and 68% of young people said their mental health had worsened, and experts warn of a mental-health impact for years to come.
+While exercise certainly can’t cure mental illness, research has shown that it can boost self-esteem, mood, sleep quality and energy – all of which are important for maintaining good mental health.
 Exercise can also reduce your risk of stress and depression.
-Finding time for yourself can be tricky, so we spoke to busy M&S staffers about how they schedule in exercise, and the mental health benefits.
+So, why not take the first step to a fitter lifestyle by browsing our Goodmove range?